Geelong Arts Centre's Education Program

 Norm Jurrawaa Stanley is a proud Aboriginal man with heritage connected to the Kurnai (Gippsland) and Wotjabaluk (Horsham) peoples of Victoria.
 Join Norm as he discusses creating art on Wadawurrung Country and explores what Reconciliation means to him.

-For more details about our Creative Learning program, please contact:
+For more details about our Creative Learning program, please email our Creative Learning team:

 P: 1300 251 200